deis/deis/docs/operations/provision-controller.rst

 Vagrant
 -------
-The `contrib/vagrant` section of the Deis project includes shell scripts, documentation, a Makefile and a Vagrantfile to make it easy to provision a multi-node Deis cluster on Vagrant_ virtual machines.
+The root of the Deis project includes documentation in README.md, a Makefile and a Vagrantfile to make it easy to provision a single- or multi-node Deis cluster on Vagrant_ virtual machines.

-Please see `contrib/vagrant`_ for details on using Deis with Vagrant.
+Please see README.md_ for details on using Deis with Vagrant.

 .. _`CoreOS Documentation`: https://coreos.com/docs/